Skip to content

 Hyperedges

-A hyperedge connects three or more nodes — usually multiple entity nodes — with each other.
-However, any mix of entity or value nodes is possible.
+A hyperedge connects three or more nodes — usually multiple entity nodes — to each other.
+However, it’s also possible for a hyperedge to connect entity nodes to value nodes.

 Hyperedges are relations with composite keys that are made up of two or more individual keys.
-Hyperedge relations — as any relation — may or may not have a value column.
+Hyperedge relations — like all relations — may or may not have a value column.
 If they do, each composite key points to only one value, which is located in the last column in the relation.
-If the hyperedge relation describes a boolean-like relationship — one that can be answered with true or false — only the composite key is stored in the relation and no value column exists.
+If the hyperedge relation describes a boolean-like relationship — one that is either true or false — the relation only stores the composite key and does not have a value column.

 One common use case for hyperedges is to store higher dimensional data like embeddings.